Most of the “cooking” for this breakfast happens while you’re asleep.

 In large saucepan, bring 3 cups water to boil over high heat.
 Turn off heat and slide saucepan to cool burner.
 Stir in oats and salt.
 Cover saucepan with lid and let sit overnight.

-In morning, stir remaining 1 cup water into saucepan with oats and bring to boil over medium-high heat.
+In morning, stir coconut milk into saucepan with oats and bring to boil over medium-high heat.
 Reduce heat to medium and cook, stirring occasionally, until mixture is creamy and oats are tender but chewy, 4 to 6 minutes.